joaocosta/lib_mysqludf_ta/README.txt

 You need the following to build this library:

 - gcc or some other C compiler
-- mysql development packages
+- mysql development packages (eg: "yum install mysql-devel" in Fedora)

 Just run make and it should build a shared library lib_mysqludf_ta.so.
 You might need to edit the Makefile to tell the compiler where to find the MySQL development header files.

 For more information on compiling MySQL UDFs: http://dev.mysql.com/doc/refman/5.1/en/udf-compiling.html